 When there are differences of opinion, the richest forms of communication still allow those with contrasting views to walk away, without penalties.

 Properly used, “Persuasion” occurs when an individual freely assents to what another asks.
 No coercion.
 No risk of retribution.
 No organizational advantage has figured in the outcome.
-Everything else that may look like persuasion is really what should be called “compliance-gaining,” as when a boss “asks” an employee to work late.
+Everything else that may look like persuasion is really what could be called “compliance-gaining,” as when a boss “asks” an employee to work late.

 This is not just an academic distinction with little real-world application.
 The difference actually matters.
 To fully understand persuasion we need to know who or what is actually doing the heavy lifting.
 The use of threats, power or position are all coercive, a fact that takes away a receiver’s opportunity to truly exercise their own judgment.